 - A half-day trip to see a women's self-help organization called Shaktidhama.

 - A day trip to visit one of the largest Tibetian Buddhist settlements and monasteries outside of Tibet (in Bylekuppe).

-- A week-long trip to Northern Karnataka where the group will visit various archaeological sites including those at Badami, Aihole, Patadakal, Bijapur, and the UNESCO world heritage city of Hampi.
-(For more on these sites, please see http://templenet.com/karnataka.html and http://hampi.in/monuments-of-hampi)
+- A 4-day long trip to Northern Karnataka where the group will visit various archaeological sites including those at Bijapur and Hospet (For more on these sites, please click here)

-The Summer Studies in India Program takes place over eight weeks from late May to mid-July.
+The Summer Studies in India Program takes place over four and a half weeks from early May until early June.

-- Ideally, students who have completed two years of undergraduate study and have completed a substantial component of India Studies coursework or have a particular academic interest in India Studies
+- Ideally, students who have completed two years of undergraduate study and have a particular academic interest in Indian Studies

-Selection will be based on the merit of the student's application and the relevance of their coursework and academic training to India Studies.
+Selection will be based on the merit of the student's application and suitability in the program.

-If you are a non-MTA student and have been conditionally accepted to the program, you are required to do the following:
+If you are a non-MtA student and have been conditionally accepted to the program, you will be required to do the following:

-- fill out a Letter of Permission through your home university and then submit a copy of your transfer credit evaluation form to provide proof of transfer credits toward your degree
+- fill out a Letter of Permission (LOP) through your home university and then submit a copy of your transfer credit evaluation form to provide proof of transfer credits toward your degree.

-Cost: The approximate total cost of the program is $8,830 (CDN), which includes application fees, tuition, airfare to and from India, room and board (3 meals a day), materials, and field trip costs.
-Exact figures will be available in March once we have better sense of how many students will be going, and what the costs in India will be.
-The program fee does not include Indian visa costs, immunizations, or personal / incidental expenses.
+Program Fees: The approximate total program fee cost of the program is $6,200* (CDN).
+This fee includes airfare to and from India, room and board (3 meals a day), materials, and field trip costs.
+Exact figures will be available in February once we have better sense of how many students will be going, and what the costs in India will be.

 Accommodation and food